KridaCreations/graph/README.md

 # Tech Stack

-* Vanila/javascript (didn't feel the use external libraries till now😅,might use external libraries later in journey of completing this project).
+* Vanila/javascript (didn't feel the use of external libraries till now😅,might use external libraries later in journey of completing this project).
 * HTML
 * CSS